arialdomartini/oh-my-git/README.md

 which are optional, but very cool.
 It's important to include those lines before ```antigen-apply```.
 You could take [this zsh configuration file](https://github.com/arialdomartini/dotfiles/blob/4a2e8e0df36275274d8f94a9a25aea364d656174/.zshrc) as a reference.

-Then, restart zsh.
-antigen will download and install all that's needed.
+When you restart zsh, antigen will download and install all that's needed.

 # Disabling oh-my-git
 oh-my-git can be disabled on a per-repository basis.
 Just add a